alexmacarthur/macarthur-me-gatsby/src/pages/posts/removing-usernames-from-password-reset-urls-in-woocommerce.md

 `https://your-site.com?email=booger%40email.com`

-In fact, Google has some pretty clear policies explicitly prohibiting certain information from being passed through a URL, including things like ["email addresses, user logins, social security numbers, phone numbers or any piece of data that is deemed to be "PII"](https://developers.google.com/analytics/solutions/crm-integration#user_id).
+In fact, Google has some clear policies explicitly prohibiting certain information from being passed through a URL, including things like ["email addresses, user logins, social security numbers, phone numbers or any piece of data that is deemed to be "PII"](https://developers.google.com/analytics/solutions/crm-integration#user_id).
 And if you do send any of this information to Google, [you'll be penalized](https://support.google.com/adwords/answer/6389382?hl=en) until the issue is resolved.

 ### A Vulnerability in WooCommerce